What is Breast Augmentation Surgery?

 2. Tear breast augmentation (anatomical or teardrop)

 The “teardrop” breast augmentation is useful for people who want their breast augmentation to look more natural.
-Besides, people with very little or no breast tissue, flat, shapeless breasts, and women with very little soft tissue coverage, asymmetry in the breasts, or a defective appearance of the breasts are more natural to look at it.
-It is best to use a teardrop breast augmentation.
+Besides, people with very little or no breast tissue, flat, shapeless breasts, and women with very little soft tissue coverage, asymmetry in the breasts, or a defective appearance of the breasts are more natural, is best to use a teardrop breast augmentation.

 Types of breast prostheses in terms of material and ingredients